NAITTOU/deploy_people_counter_app_edge/README.md

 #### Running on the CPU

 When running Intel® Distribution of OpenVINO™ toolkit Python applications on the CPU, the CPU extension library is required.
-This can be found at:
+This can be found at (CPU extensions are removed in toolkit versions from 2020R1 onward) :

 ```
 /opt/intel/openvino/deployment_tools/inference_engine/lib/intel64/